Digital-Preservation-Finland/dpres-mets-builder/doc/source/usage.rst

 4. Create/generate file references
 5. Transform the METS object instance to an XML file

+The example code here can be found in full at the :doc:`example_code` section.

 Create a METS object instance
 -----------------------------